 Can I join hanami events in Japan?

-First, you’ll want a waterproof tarp or picnic blanket, which can often be found at a 100 yen shop.
-(A large plastic garbage bag will suffice as well.)
+・Bring a waterproof tarp or picnic blanket, easily available at 100 yen shops, or use a large plastic garbage bag.

 When to start planning your spring trip to Japan